-The memory bandwidth on the Intel based blades is generally determined by three key factors:
+The memory bandwidth on node boards within SGI ICE X blades is generally determined by three key factors:

 - The processor speed different processor SKUs support different DIMM speeds. - The number of DIMMs per channel. - The DIMM speed the DIMM itself has a maximum operating frequency or speed, such as 1600MT/s or 1333 MT/s.